dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ## Create a DataTemplateSelector

-A `DataTemplateSelector` can be used to choose a <xref:Microsoft.Maui.Controls.DataTemplate> at runtime based on the value of a data-bound property.
+A <xref:Microsoft.Maui.Controls.DataTemplateSelector> can be used to choose a <xref:Microsoft.Maui.Controls.DataTemplate> at runtime based on the value of a data-bound property.
 This enables multiple data templates to be applied to the same type of object, to choose their appearance at runtime.
 A data template selector enables scenarios such as a <xref:Microsoft.Maui.Controls.CollectionView> or <xref:Microsoft.Maui.Controls.CarouselView> binding to a collection of objects where the appearance of each object can be chosen at runtime by the data template selector returning a specific <xref:Microsoft.Maui.Controls.DataTemplate>.

-A data template selector is implemented by creating a class that inherits from `DataTemplateSelector`.
+A data template selector is implemented by creating a class that inherits from <xref:Microsoft.Maui.Controls.DataTemplateSelector>.
 The `OnSelectTemplate` method should then be overridden to return a specific <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```csharp
 public class PersonDataTemplateSelector : DataTemplateSelector